NREL/catcost-docs/docs/getting-started/two-versions.md

 - Calculation logic can be viewed and customized
 - Printable Outputs view for meetings and publications
-- Excel estimates can be converted for use in the web app using the [CatCost Data Tools](https://github.com/NREL/catcost-data-tools/releases/latest), allowing the user to gain the benefits of both
+- Excel estimates can be converted for use in the web app using the [Data Tools](/getting-started/data-tools), allowing the user to gain the benefits of both

 **Web app version – key advantages:**